Here’s a question to ask at your next all-hands or town hall meeting: What makes us all unique? 🎤

 Celebrating diversity and inclusion during the holidays requires a mindful and empathetic approach.
 Our own biases and beliefs can be hard to overlook during certain times of the year!
 Give everyone the ability to join in or opt out of particular company-wide events to be supportive of balanced work culture.

 Employee gifts and exchanges are common during the holiday season.
 Respect each coworker by leaving these activities optional and providing consistent communication and expectations to the group.

 In some cases, not everyone will be able to celebrate in person, and that’s okay!
 Remote celebration options are important for those who want to feel included.
 Keep social times voluntary and understand that remote workers may just need a break from their screens.

 Learn how to keep improving

 Your team is not going to succeed 100% of the time in keeping holidays in the workplace a perfect version of inclusivity and diversity.
-Learn from any mistakes and find ways to improve by receiving feedback from your team.
+Learn from any mistakes and find ways to improve by collecting feedback from your team.

 Whether you receive an outpouring of praise and encouragement or some constructive criticism, be sure to address it appropriately.
 Huddle with leadership on big issues or address specific situations with individuals directly.
 Once your coworkers feel heard, make a plan.
 Take what you’ve learned and apply it to your next holiday inclusivity and diversity planning session.